 Diplexers are small, box-like metal devices with one input and two outputs.
 And yes, they look very much like taps and splitters.
 These devices actively combine two or more sources in such a way that only a small frequency range from each source is allowed to pass.
 This ensures that the signals from each source don’t interfere with each other.
 Diplexers are commonly used in commercial installations where things such as cable TV, internet, and antenna signals live on the same line.
 They cannot be used with modern satellite TV systems.

 These devices are splitters with built-in amplifiers.
 Some units contain a potentiometer that increases or decreases the amount of signal from the booster as needed.
 This is used to counteract the effects associated with multiple splitters and long cable runs.
 Like taps, diplexers, and non-amplified splitters, these amplified splitters resemble a small metal box with one input leg and two or more output legs.

 Why You Should Call Solid Signal

 If you’re not sure whether you need a tap, splitter, combiner, or diplexer, don’t panic.
-Unless you’re an experienced TV antenna or satellite dish installer, it’s easy to get confused about the application of each of these products.
+Unless you’re an experienced TV antenna or satellite dish installer, it’s easy to get confused about these devices.
 To make things more confusing, different types of systems require different hardware.
-Devices designed for DIRECTV work poorly for television while units designed for cellular boosters might not work at all with any other type of device.
-If you’re getting ready to install your antenna and want to make sure you’re using the right device to separate the signal, call us at 888-233-7563.
-Our product experts will ask some questions about your installation before they recommend the tap, splitter, combiner, or diplexer you need.
+If you want to make sure you’re using the right device to separate the signal, call us at 888-233-7563.
+Our product experts will recommend the right device.
+And if you’re reading this after hours and need help, fill out the form below and send it to us.
+Someone will reach out to discuss your installation and the tap, splitter, combiner, or diplexer you need.